This article contains affiliate links, you can read my full disclosure here.

 One of the reasons I loved the BHG event is it is focused on home&garden bloggers.
 Meaning we were either recipe, home design, or DIY bloggers (or a mix).
 It gave us instant connection, and we all felt comfortable shooting Instagram Stories at a moment's notice!

 I brought my husband with me to New York (thank you Grandma for watching the kiddos!)
 The first night we ate at Bocca, an Italian restaurant, with 8 other bloggers and then hopped in a taxi to Melissa Bahen's book signing of her new book Scandinavian Gatherings.

 Thursday at the Gramercy Park Hotel

 Thursday I walked down a few blocks from my hotel on 28th to Gramercy Park Hotel for the BHG Stylemaker event.
-The decor was on point with a Crate&Barrel lounge and vintage typewriters and accessories mixed in with the food buffet.
+The decor was beautiful and on point with a Crate&Barrel lounge and vintage typewriters and accessories mixed in with the food buffet.

 The event included about 80 bloggers and BHG editors.
 We listened to some amazing speakers, including keynotes Grace Bonney and Padma Lakshmi, both of whom recently launched new books.

 Grace (founder of Design Sponge) just released In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs.
 Not only is the content in her hardcover book inspirational from a visual standpoint, but it also reads like a giant pep talk to us creative types.

 Padma just released this month The Encyclopedia of Spices and Herbs: An Essential Guide to the Flavors of the World.
 The photography throughout the hardcover book is beautiful, and reading through it makes me realize just how limited I was being with my spices.
 I'd definitely recommend her book as a kitchen staple.